 - Notices of benefits, employment opportunities, program eligibility, personnel action

 - Emergency notifications

 - Educational and/or training materials

 - Intranet website content (in the form of a web page)

 There are two exceptions to the covered content, which include:

 - archival copies retained for preserving the actual image of a hard copy, and

 - draft versions of documents (draft content will be addressed in Section 504 of the Rehabilitation Act as an accommodation)

 As we said in the beginning, Section 508 is a law that protects individuals with disabilities, enforcing agencies to give disabled employees and members of the public access to information that is comparable to the access that is available to others.

 All federal agencies must comply with this rule and follow the standards developed by the Access Board.
-All website content must be accessible according to the guidelines, pointing out to all and any related disability.
+All website content must be accessible according to the guidelines, pointing out all and any related disabilities.